libgamera/GAMERA/docs/radiation_modeling.md

 Step 6: Calculate the radiation spectra and retrieve them
 ---------------------------------------------------------
 The differential spectrum is calculated at a specified set of points in energy space.
-The unit of these points in energy is again erg.
+The unit of these points in energy is erg.
 This set of points is defined by a 1D-vector (`C++`) or list / numpy array (`python`), for example:
 ```
 e = np.logspace(-6,15,bins) * gp.eV_to_erg # has to be in erg!